 As a real estate agent, you play an important role in protecting the health of families purchasing and moving into the home you’re helping to sell.
-Homes built before 1978 are much more likely to have lead-based paint.
-Federal law requires you to make sure the seller provides certain important information about lead paint before a prospective buyer is obligated under a contract to purchase the home.
+Homes built in 1978 or earlier are much more likely to have lead-based paint.
+Federal law requires you to make sure the seller provides certain important information about lead paint.
+And, this must be done before a prospective buyer is obligated under a contract to purchase the home.

 - Inform the seller of his or her obligations under the Real Estate Notification and Disclosure Rule.
-In addition, you (the agent) are responsible if the seller fails to comply unless the failure involves specific lead-based paint or lead-based paint hazard information that the seller did not disclose to you.
+You (the agent) are responsible if the seller fails to comply unless the failure involves specific lead-based paint or lead-based paint hazard information that the seller did not disclose to you.
 A seller’s obligations are as follows:

-– Give the buyer any known information, records or reports concerning lead-based paint or lead-based paint hazards in the home, including the location of the hazard and condition of painted surfaces.
+– Give the buyer any known information, records or reports concerning lead-based paint hazards in the home.
+This includes the location of the hazard and condition of painted surfaces.

 – Give the buyer an EPA-approved information pamphlet on identifying and controlling lead-based paint hazards, Protect Your Family From Lead In Your Home (PDF).

-– Allow the buyer a 10-day period to conduct a paint inspection or risk assessment for lead-based paint or lead-based paint hazards.
+– Allow the buyer a 10-day period to conduct a paint inspection or risk assessment for lead paint hazards.
 Parties may mutually agree, in writing, to lengthen or shorten the time for inspection.
 Homebuyers may waive this inspection opportunity.

-- Include an attachment (called the Disclosure of Information on Lead-Based Paint and/or Lead-Based Paint Hazards) to the contract which includes a Lead Warning Statement and confirms that the seller has complied with all notification requirements.
-The seller, homebuyer and both agents must sign and date the attachment.
+- Include an attachment (called the Disclosure of Information on Lead Paint and/or Lead Paint Hazards) to the contract which includes a Lead Warning Statement and confirms that the seller has complied with all notification requirements.
+The seller, homebuyer, and both agents must sign and date the attachment.
 It’s easy to attach PDF documents in Matrix.
 View this Matrix Help tab how-to document for step-by-step instructions.